 (F, S, SUM) The first of two courses examining basic human anatomy and fundamentals of human physiology.
 Topics covered include an overview of body organization, tissues, the integument, skeletal, muscular, nervous and endocrine systems.
 Three hours lecture and three hours lab weekly.
-Prerequisites: BIOL 1544 Principles of Biology I (or its equivalent) with a grade of C or better or successful completion of BIOL 0112 Introduction to Life Science or BIOL 1013 Introduction to Anatomy and Physiology (these courses will not satisfy the general education lab science requirement).
-This prerequisite may be waived by a scoring 23 or higher on the Biological Concepts Proficiency Test.
-The Biological Concepts Test may be taken in the NWACC testing center.
+Prerequisites: BIOL 1544 Principles of Biology I (or its equivalent) with a grade of "C" or better or successful completion of BIOL 0112 Introduction to Life Science or BIOL 1013 Introduction to Anatomy and Physiology (BIOL 0112 or BIOL 1013 will not satisfy the general education lab science requirement).
+This prerequisite may be waived by scoring 23 or higher on the Biological Concepts Proficiency Test.
+The Biological Concepts Test may be taken in the NWACC Testing Center.